heyjianjing/linear_algebra/README.md

 * Power iterations for nonsymmetric matrices
 * Update of matrix with both left and right eigenvectors
 * Update of biorthogonality between left and right eigenvectors
-* Create diagonalizable matrices with real eigenvalues using similarity transformation

-`nla_08`
-* Schur decomposition of matrices
-* Orthogonal iterations for simultaneous computation of all eigenvalues